lucaszhao2100/lucaszhao2100.github.io/_pages/about.md

 🧑‍🎓 About me
 =====
 **Hello, I am Chunyu Zhao.👋**
-I am currently a Research Assistant in the research group of Researcher Jing Cheng at the College of Environmental Sciences and Engineering, Peking University.
+I am currently a Research Assistant in the research group of Researcher Jing Cheng at the College of Environmental Sciences and Engineering, Peking University

 I received my Master of Engineering in Remote Sensing Science and Technology from Beijing Normal University (BNU), China in 2026.
 During my graduate studies, I worked under the supervision of [Prof. Zhiqiang Xiao](https://geot.bnu.edu.cn/Public/htm/news/5/172.html) as a member of the [MUSES (MUltiscale Satellite remotE Sensing)](https://muses.bnu.edu.cn/) team.
 My research lies at the intersection of Remote Sensing, Computer Vision, and Earth Sciences.